GeminiCCCC/SystemDesign/README.md

 ## 28. OAuth2.0

 a.
 3rd party sites ask user to verify with QQ Authorization Server
 b.
-QQ Authroization Server returns the Access Token
+QQ Authroization Server returns the code
 c.
+3rd party sites use code to ask QQ Authorization Sever for Access Token (code can only be used once)
+c.
 3rd party sites use Access Token to ask QQ Resource Server for user's open information e.g. profile, avatar, nickname etc...
+(Access Token has expiration time)